Skip to main content

 • A chart that shows how the event changes over time.

-You can filter and change the chart type of a custom event card in the same way as the built-in cards.
+You can filter and change the chart type of a custom event card in the same way as the built-in cards in Traffic Overview.

-Important: The amount of custom events you can track depends on your plan:
+Important: The number of custom events you can track depends on your plan:

 • Free: Up to 3 custom events.